maelfabien/maelfabien.github.io/_posts/2019-7-26-Explorium4.md

 ## Implementation in Python

-Several softwares and libraries implement Gaussian Hyperparameter Optimization and rely on different theoretical aspects of this HPO method.
+Several libraries implement Gaussian Hyperparameter Optimization and rely on different theoretical aspects of this HPO method.

 ![image](https://maelfabien.github.io/assets/images/ho5.jpg)

-We will be using HyperOpt in this example, since it's one of the most famous HPO library in Python, that can also be used for Deep Learning.
+We will be using HyperOpt in this example since it's one of the most famous HPO libraries in Python, that can also be used for Deep Learning.

 ## HyperOpt